ricardo-rendoncepeda/devsign/devsign-deckset.md

 ## ≠
 ## important

-^ And then after that specific keynote, just like that, none of that matters anymore.
+^ And then after that specific keynote, none of that mattered anymore.
 The *leather and wood are gone* and we're told that design is not just about the way something looks.

 ^ This was great news for me, because I no longer had to be scared about being a Photoshop/Illustrator *n00b*.